Glossary of Terms Used on This Page for Alzheimer’s and Dementia Care

 In some cases, individuals can have more than one type of dementia, such as a combination of Alzheimer’s and vascular dementia.
 Symptoms can vary depending on the areas of the brain affected.

 Vocabulary words have meaning, both in life and in the law.
-Below I have listed the most frequent terms used in this website and what each word means.
+Below, I have listed the most frequent terms used on this website and their meanings.
 The terms are listed in alphabetical order.
 I am certain this glossary will be of assistance to you in your reading.

 Alzheimer’s & Dementia Glossary